 One of the biggest signs it’s Carnival season in New Orleans?
 Walk into any bakery or grocery store, and you’ll find king cake — a delicious purple, gold, and green braided cinnamon cake.
 While many follow the custom of eating these treats for Mardi Gras, they are often unaware of why and how this custom came to be.
 Let us help:

-History of the King Cake for Mardi Gras in New Orleans
+History of the Mardi Gras King Cake in New Orleans

-Over the years, King Cake decorations have become more and more festive.
+Over the years, the cake’s decorations have become more and more festive.
 At first, the cake remained just a simple ring of dough with light decoration.
-The basic King Cake has grown to a braided dough with colored frosting and sprinkles of purple, gold, and green — the traditional colors of Mardi Gras, meaning justice (purple), power (gold), and faith (green).
+The basic king cake has grown to a braided dough with colored frosting and sprinkles of purple, gold, and green — the traditional colors of Mardi Gras, meaning justice (purple), power (gold), and faith (green).

 New Orleans Mardi Gras King Cake Customs

-Each King Cake comes with a small plastic, pink “baby.”
-According to custom, whoever cuts the slice of cake that has the baby in it, has to purchase the next King Cake.
-This process repeats until the end of Carnival season, on Mardi Gras Day, which is Tuesday, March 4, 2014 this year.
-Due to choking hazards, many King Cakes now come with the baby on the outside, giving the buyer of the cake the option to add it to the cake.
+Each cake comes with a small plastic, pink baby inside.
+According to custom, whoever cuts the slice of cake that has the baby in it is king for the day — and also has to purchase the next king cake.
+This process repeats until the end of Carnival season, on Mardi Gras Day, which is Tuesday, Feb.
+9 this year.
+(Due to choking hazards, many king now come with the baby on the outside, giving the buyer of the cake the option to add it to the cake.)